darwijesinghe/AssignaApi/README.md

 ## Project Purpose

-This simple task management API application was made to showcase my coding ability to those who would like to hire me as a .NET developer.
+This simple task management API was created to showcase my coding skills to potential employers interested in hiring me as a .NET developer.

-This app was mainly developed to demonstrate basic CRUD operations using .NET Core REST API.
-This full app was designed and developed by myself.
-AssignaApi can use it as a back-end project to develop another small task management application.
+The application primarily demonstrates basic CRUD operations using a .NET Core REST API.
+I designed and developed the entire project myself.
+AssignaApi can be used as the back-end for developing a small task management application, serving as a foundation for further expansion.

 ## Contributors